MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Troubleshoot issues with the ServiceNow Knowledge Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot."
+description: "Troubleshooting the ServiceNow Knowledge Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot."
 ---
-# Troubleshooting guide for ServiceNow Knowledge Microsoft Graph connector
+# Troubleshooting the ServiceNow Knowledge Microsoft Graph connector

+The following common errors are observed while configuring the connector, or during crawling and their possible reasons.

-### 1. **Not able to find ServiceNow Knowledge articles in Microsoft 365 Copilot or Microsoft Search.**
+### 1. Not able to find ServiceNow Knowledge articles in Microsoft 365 Copilot or Microsoft Search.

 <details>
 <summary>(Click to expand) Follow the troubleshooting steps to identify the root cause.</summary><br>